Skip to content

 For context, here’s the full N11 map in North America:

-The FCC’s N11 code framework establishes these nationally, though carrier participation in 611 is voluntary, which is why coverage isn’t 100%.
+According to the FCC’s consumer guide on N11 codes, these codes are nationally established, though carrier participation in 611 is voluntary, which is why coverage isn’t 100%.

-- Ask for a case number.
-If the issue isn’t resolved in one call, that number lets the next rep pick up exactly where you left off.
+Ask for a case number.
+If the issue isn’t resolved in one call, that number lets the next rep pick up where you left off.

-- Use the app for billing disputes.
-Reps can see the same info you can, but having the specific charge pulled up before you call speeds things up.
+Use the app for billing disputes.
+Having the specific charge pulled up before you call speeds things up significantly.

 If you’re calling about an iPhone network not available error or a persistent connection problem, have your phone model and iOS version ready.
 Reps will ask.